mam1/Pcon/README.md

 ####Files:
 ------

-    Schedules are stored on a SD card.
-There is one file for each (day,channel) tuple.
+Schedules and the channel control information are stored on a SD card.
+There are 57 schedule files, one file for each (day,channel) tuple.
+The file names are generated in the following format: (s<tag>d<day #>c<chanel #>.SCH).
+The tag is a user supplied 3 digit number, it is currently implemented as a preprocessor variable.

+Channel information (name, control mode, state) for all channels is stored in a single file.
+The file name is generated in the following format: (s<tag<>.CH).

 Hardware:
 ---------